 Photos: Photos catch attention on the newsfeed, particularly with Facebook users who scroll quickly or don’t have the focus at this point for a couple long paragraphs of text.
 I recommend adding a relevant picture to text posts in order to stand out a little more, especially on bleary-eyed weekday mornings when people check their socials upon turning off their phone alarm clock.

 Videos: Facebook Lives still reign supreme.
-Don’t forget that the longer your audience stays watching, the higher change they’ll see the targeted banner ad on the right hand side of their screen.
+Don’t forget that the longer your audience stays watching, the higher the chance they’ll see the targeted banner ad on the right-hand side of their screen.

 Organic Reach: Remember that Facebook’s goal is to keep users on the platform for as long a possible, and that won’t happen if their newsfeed is clogged with ads and uninteresting content.
 The more engaged the fans who see your organic content are, the more Facebook’s algorithm will open up your organic reach to others.

 Paid Ads: Facebook ads are incredibly underpriced.
 In fact, their system for pricing is a snapshot of free-range capitalism in action: we are setting the market rate between us.
 If more pages start advertising, the price will go up.
 If more pages increase their advertising budgets, our reach will go down.
 If you live in a geographical region other North America, you probably have an even better rate than we do, thanks to Facebook ads being less common where you are.